fotock/SanIcon/README.md

 # SanIcon
-Selected Icon font with IonIcon, Font Awesome, Entypo.
+Selected icon font from IonIcon, Font Awesome, Entypo...
+In Objective-C.

 ![](thumb.png)

 ## Getting Started
-A. Copy SanIcon into your XCode project.
+A. Copy SanIcon into your project.

 B. Info.plist Settings.
 Add "Fonts provided by application" item by clicking on the "+" icon, then set "Item 0" with value "sanicon.ttf".

 ## Sample Code

-#### Use ionicons with `UILabel`:
+#### Use `SanIcon` with `UILabel`:

 ```objective-c
 #import "SanIcon.h"